IAmADroid/Assignment2/Update journal.md

 As you can see, it is filled with `You called the <blabla> method, please delete this msg.` That is where we will put our methods.

-The Search Method
+The getCourses Method
 ------------------

-So the first method the driver is complaining about is the search method. so let us edit cs1713p4.c
+Before we can do anything useful, we have to read in some courses. so let us edit the getCourses method in cs1713p4.c

 I would copy paste it verbatim from cs1713p3.c to cs1713p4.c, but since I haven't been following the professor, His code is formatted differently than mine.